jormaechea/git-web/README.md

 ## Contributing

 All contributions are welcome.
+There are a couple of ways to do so:

+- Report an issue with a bug, feature or enhancement
+- Submit a PR that solves an issue
+- Or just :star: star the repo and share it with your colleagues.

-And remember to be nice to each other!
+And always remember to be nice to each other!

 ## License